-For the year ended December 31, 2013, participants are permitted to contribute from 1 percent to 30 percent of their "base pay" as defined in the Plan during each pay period, subject to certain restrictions for "highly compensated employees", as defined in the Plan.
+Participants are permitted to contribute from 1 percent to 30 percent of their "base pay" as defined in the Plan during each pay period, subject to certain restrictions for "highly compensated employees", as defined in the Plan.
 Participants may elect to make contributions to the Plan in any combination of before-tax, after-tax and Roth 401(k) contributions and may direct those contributions into any investment option available within the Plan.
 The combined before-tax and Roth 401(k) contributions may not exceed \$17,500.
-In addition to regular before-tax, after-tax or Roth 401(k) contributions, eligible participants may also contribute catch-up contributions up to \$5,500 per year if they are or will attain the age of 50 by December 31st and are contributing at least 8 percent before-tax in contributions and/or Roth contributions to the Plan or have contributed the maximum regular before-tax contributions to the Plan.
+In addition to regular before-tax, after-tax or Roth 401(k) contributions, eligible participants may also contribute up to \$5,500 per year in catch-up contributions if they are or will attain age 50 by December 31st and are contributing at least 8 percent before-tax in contributions and/or Roth contributions to the Plan or have contributed the maximum regular before-tax contributions to the Plan.

 Generally, the Company matching contribution does not begin until the first pay period following the employee's completion of one year of service with the Company.
 The Company matching contributions are made to the eligible participants' accounts each pay period that employee contributions are made to the Plan.
 Depending on the rate designated for the participant's Participating Unit, as defined below, the Company makes contributions with respect to a participant's contributions up to a maximum of 8 percent of a participant's base pay.
-Additionally, discretionary supplemental employer contributions may be made by the Company to a participant's account for certain employees who have agreed to such terms with the Company.
 The Company does not match catch-up contributions.
 All of the Company's matching contributions are initially invested in the Honeywell Common Stock Fund.

 A Participating Unit is a group of employees which has been designated as participating in the Plan.
-The Company may contribute on behalf of each participant between 0 percent and 75 percent of such participant's contribution to the Plan, depending upon the rate designated for the participant's
+The Company may contribute on behalf of each participant between 0 percent and 75 percent of such participant's contribution to the Plan, depending upon the rate designated for the participant's Participating Unit.